tgoulder4/stationspy/README.md

 # trainspy
-Get departures at any UK train station & recieve updates on trains throughout their journey via the RTT API.
+Get departures at any UK train station & recieve updates on trains throughout their journey via a custom made RTT API.

 ## Install trainspy
 ```js